Aref-Akminasi/aws-developer-associate/AWS.md

 - To use MFA with the CLI, you must create a temporary session
 - To do so, you must run the `STS GetSessionToken` API call, in the terminal `aws sts get-session-token`
+- If an IAM policy has the condition `aws:MultiFactorAuthPresent:true` it will require MFA to assume the role

 ## AWS Limits (Service Quotas)